 Her dad, Kevin, might count as well.
 He's three times the size of any other rabbit we've seen in the strip (including his parents and sister) and mostly muscle (in fact, he used to have a side job as a masked wrestler).

-Also in Sluggy Freelance there's "The Evil", 18 (6 + 6 + 6) "demon kittens" that go on a killing spree if they have not had milk in the last 24 hours.
+Also in Sluggy Freelance there's "The Evil", 18 (6 + 6 + 6) "demon kittens" with Nigh-Invulnerability, Super Speed and super-ripping-you-apart-abilities that go on a killing spree if they have not had milk in the last 24 hours.
 Of course, these kittens are literally the spawn of Satan.
-They show up in two story arcs found here and here.
+They show up in two stories found here and here.

 "Kicking a kitten...
 A grown man punting a kitten who was looking the other way...
 It was the bravest thing I've ever seen."

 Kieri from Slightly Damned.
 When she first meets Buwaro, she changes into a bunny and then chases him around Rhea's house with a steak knife.
 Link.

 8-Bit Theater featured the diminutive but dreaded camel spider (based on a real-life arachnid, whose threat is greatly exaggerated), which "viciously attacks anything it perceives as a threat, which is anything it can perceive."

 Arguably, the entirety of Bunny is based off this trope, particularly Orange Bunny.

 Slim the Jackalope from NeverNever has sixguns.
 Very tiny sixguns.
 And he bites.
 Extremely hard.